 They Ignore Real Problems

-The news uses catchphrases like "white on black violence," "black on black violence," and "black on white" violence freely, without ever addressing the factors beyond race that increase rates of violence everywhere.
-While race is key in addressing problems in our society, boiling the entire problem down to one factor does not provide all the solutions we can take advantage of.
+The news uses catchphrases like "white on black violence", "black on black violence", and "black on white" violence freely, without ever addressing the factors beyond race that increase rates of violence everywhere.
+While race can play a role in addressing problems in our society, boiling the entire problem down to one factor fails to illuminate the many other solutions we can take advantage of.

 They Give Us Excuses

 Finally, stereotypes not only change what other people think of us.
 They can also change what we think of ourselves.
 If you constantly hear that because of your age, race, gender, or social status, you must be something you are not, it creates emotional conflict.

 Stereotypes are often based on things we cannot change easily, or cannot change at all.
 Thus, we can be negatively affected by the stereotype we are given.
 Someone might not try out for a team or sport they love because they do not feel they "look the part".
 Someone else may not push themselves because they're convinced they aren't born with what it takes for success.
 Because of the thoughts and words of others, many people go through life without ever realizing their true potential.

 Help Coping With Stereotyping

 If you have experienced stereotyping, it is important to acknowledge that it can affect you emotionally.
 If situations arise in your life in which stereotyping is causing you recurring anxiety or depression, speaking with a mental health professional can be beneficial.

 Of course, one consequence of stereotyping is that it tends to isolate us.
 The same is true for common mental health conditions like depression and anxiety, for example.
 If you’re feeling the heavy burden of societal expectations based on stereotyping but you can’t bring yourself to make an in-person appointment, there are other options.

 Through online counseling platforms like BetterHelp, therapy is both affordable and convenient.